Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-81-the-offensive.md

 *There* was a hidden land-mine in plain sight.
 "Wait. *Gene-activation?"*

 "Yeah.
 My people have - well, *had* now - a substantial portion o’ our genome deliberately deactivated.
 Blame the Hierarchy.
-In any case, doin’ that is a big part o’ why we’re all fillin’ out, can see th’ color *red* now...an’ it sorta went bonkers in me.
+In any case, doin’ that is a big part o’ why we’re all fillin’ out, can see th’ color *red* now... an’ it sorta went bonkers in me.
 I’ve taken advantage, too."

 Jamal whistled for effect.
 "Now *that’s* an understatement if I ever heard one."

 "Sure is!
 ‘Cuz o’ that an’ a *buttload* o’ insanely hard work, an’ a lotta sciencey spacemagic…" the audience laughed at that turn of phrase.
 "Now I’m th’ strongest, fastest an’ heaviest thing walkin’ this Earth.
 It’s a good thing ‘fer me too, ‘cuz I’ve *needed* it."

-"That’s...an alarming set of claims," Jamal noted.
+"That’s... an alarming set of claims," Jamal noted.
 "We *had* hoped to test some of them…"

 "I *did* see ‘yer big pile of *toys* backstage…" he flicked his ears in a gesture that somehow conveyed amusement, and the audience chuckled.
 "Am I gonna be ‘yer big talkin’ circus bear?"